mitalix/qemu_to_pxe_rpi/Readme.md

 ***
 Each host system is different.
 On a rpi raspbian system, qemu pops up a console window.
 On manjaro, for instance, you need to install vnc, i.e., `pacman -Ss tigervnc`.
-To get a console using vnc, qemu will probably give you a por number, .i.e. :5900 as parameter, type in another window:
+To get a console using vnc, qemu will probably give you a port number, .i.e. :5900 as parameter, type in another window:
 ```
 vncviewer :5900
 ```